US research and innovation performance

 There is a strong interplay between research and technological innovation and commercialization across the five technology areas globally.

-Some 8% of U.S. publications in biotechnology are cited in patents.
+Some 8% of US publications in biotechnology are cited in patents.
 Except for India, all the selected countries/economies show a strong connection between publications and patent citations in this area.

-The U.S. has relatively high rates of patent citations across all the areas, except in nuclear technology, where only 1% of U.S. publications are cited in patents.
+The US has relatively high rates of patent citations across all the areas, except in nuclear technology, where only 1% of US publications are cited in patents.
 Europe and China show a more moderate share of publications being cited in patents across the five areas while China has a larger share of publications being cited in patents in nuclear technology (3% compared to 1% for all the other countries/economies).

 Share of publications (%) cited in patents in the 5 technology areas (2020-2024)